darkitecht/darkitecht-meta/README.md

 ## Membership Requirements

 Nothing formal.
 Though, being able to program in at least one language would be helpful.
 If you're a blackhat, please compartmentalize those activities from the persona that interacts with us.

+## License Requirements

+All code owned by the darkitecht organization must have one or more of the following licenses:

+* Unlicense
+* WTFPL
+* CC-0
+* Public Domain